ZerdBG3/RAW/Features.md

 ## Throw and Thrown Weapons
 * Throw and Improvised Weapon can no longer be used on enemies that are alive, and can't throw equipped items either, except for weapons.
 Throwing a weapon using this action counts as an improvised weapon (`1d4 bludgeoning` damage), regardless of the weapon properties
+* All players have access to two Throw Weapon Spells (Main Hand and Off-Hand).
+They're only usable once you have melee weapons with the thrown property equipped on the respective slots
+  - _Feel free to remove them from your hotbar if you're not planning on using thrown weapons_
-* Equipping a thrown weapon now provide specific spells that correctly calculate Range, Attack Roll, and Damage Roll, while also allowing for Two-Weapon Fighting (and correctly applying Sneak Attack).
+* They correctly calculate Range, Attack Roll, and Damage Roll, while also allowing for Two-Weapon Fighting (and correctly applying Sneak Attack).
 The range shown is the long range, but it will show the Disadvantage UI if you're attacking outside the short range
-  - Throw Weapon (Main Hand): throws the weapon from your main hand using an action, using a melee weapon attack roll and deals the normal damage as if using a melee weapon attack.
+  - `Throw Weapon (Main Hand)`: throws the weapon from your main hand using an action, using a melee weapon attack roll and deals the normal damage as if using a melee weapon attack.
 Can be used as part of your extra attack
-  - Throw Weapon (Off Hand): available after attacking with your main hand weapon.
-Throws the weapon from your off hand using a bonus action, using a melee off hand weapon attack roll, dealing the normal damage as if using a melee off hand weapon attack (subtracts the ability modifier from the damage if the caster doesn't have Two Weapon Fighting Style)
+  - `Throw Weapon (Off-Hand)`: available after attacking with your main hand weapon.
+Throws the weapon from your off-hand using a bonus action, using a melee off-hand weapon attack roll, dealing the normal damage as if using a melee off-hand weapon attack (by subtracting the ability modifier from the damage if the caster doesn't have Two Weapon Fighting Style)
-  - Throw Weapon (Main Hand) - Transition: available after throwing your main hand weapon.
-Throws the weapon from your main hand using a bonus action, behaving similarly to the Throw Off Hand.
-Because the game automatically switches weapon hands, this is to ensure you can still throw your off hand weapon using a bonus action after it was automatically moved to your main hand
+  - `Throw Weapon (Transition)`: a temporary spell that shows up after throwing your main hand weapon.
+Throws the weapon from your main hand using a bonus action, behaving similarly to `Throw Weapon (Off-Hand)`.
+Because the game automatically switches weapon hands, this is to ensure you can still throw your off-hand weapon using a bonus action after it was automatically moved to your main hand
 * Due to the change to equip cost mentioned on [Global Changes](https://github.com/ZerdBG3/RAW/blob/main/Features.md#global-changes), you can always equip one weapon per turn for free, allowing you to equip one weapon as part of your throwing action

 ## Two-Weapon Fighting
-* Removes the automatic off hand bonus attack option when Dual Wielding (This removes Dual Wielding AoO as well)
+* Removes the automatic off-hand bonus attack option when Dual Wielding (This removes Dual Wielding AoO as well)
-* The Off Hand Attack is only available after attacking with the main hand weapon while Dual Wielding (or when outside of Combat)
+* The Off-Hand Attack is only available after attacking with the main hand weapon while Dual Wielding (or when outside of Combat)